My friend is being cyberbullied

 "Cyberbullying is NOT ok and it can be equally as bad, or even worse, than bullying someone face to face" – Sky, Kids Helpline

-You and your friends are not alone when it comes to dealing with cyberbullying!
+If you're dealing with cyberbullying, image-based abuse, or someone is making you feel unsafe online, you're not alone!
 You can make a complaint to the Office of the eSafety Commissioner.

 How to tell if your friend is being cyberbullied